Cut the gas tax in West Virginia, say bipartisan lawmakers - NewsBreak

 Cut the gas tax in West Virginia, say bipartisan lawmakers

-CHARLESTON, W.Va.
-(WOWK) — With gas prices continuing to spike, many are looking toward their political leaders to do something to ease the problem.
-Experts from AAA said the prices are likely to get worse as we head into summer.
+CHARLESTON, WV (WOWK) — With gas prices continuing to spike, many are looking toward their political leaders to do something to ease the problem.
+Experts such as Triple-A say the prices are likely to get worse as we head into summer.

 Across the nation, only five states have suspended the tax.
 Maryland is the only neighboring state to do so.
 As of Thursday, June 2, Kentucky Gov. Andy Beshear froze the Bluegrass State’s gas tax to prevent it from rising higher this summer.

-People on both sides of the aisle in West Virginia are urging the governor and legislature to suspend the gas tax.Democrat pitches $500 checks to offset high gas prices
+People on both sides of the aisle in West Virginia are urging governor and legislature to suspend the gas tax.Beshear freezes state gas tax ahead of price increase

 “These outrageous gas prices are hitting every single home.
 They’re hitting every single business.
 If we provide, at a minimum, some temporary relief to the people out there,” said Del.
 Chris Pritt, (R) Kanawha.